 In this guide...

-- What makes the SV650 so popular — it's cheap, it looks great, it has character, and it keeps up with most until speeds get crazy
+- What makes the SV650 so popular — price, style, character, and speed

 - A quick guide to which one you should buy (for whatever budget)